macrosdev/go-terminal/README.md

 ## Installation

-Go modules: It is not necessary to `go get` termui, since Go will automatically download any imported dependencies.
-Do note that you have to include `/v3` at the end of the URL and before any sub-packages in the termui import statements as shown in the 'Hello World' example below.
+If using Go 1.11 modules, it is not necessary to `go get` termui, since Go will automatically download any imported dependencies.
+However, do note that you have to include `/v3` at the end of the URL and before any sub-packages in the termui import statements as shown in the 'Hello World' example below.

-Dep: termui can be added with Dep using `dep ensure -add github.com/gizak/termui` but the `/v3` needs to be *removed* from all import statements.

 ## Hello World